sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/checks.md

 Check commands are executable commands that the Sensu agent executes.

 A command may include command line arguments for controlling the behavior of the command executable.
-Many common checks are available as assets from [Bonsai][29] and support command line arguments so different check definitions can use the same executable.
+Many common checks are available as dynamic runtime assets from [Bonsai][29] and support command line arguments so different check definitions can use the same executable.

 {{% notice note %}}
 **NOTE**: Sensu advises against requiring root privileges to execute check commands or scripts.